wujekbizon/nextjs-blog/data/bash-scripting.md

 title: 'The DevOps Tool Box: Bash Scripting'
 date: '2023-10-19'
 image: bash.png
 excerpt:  "Bash scripting is the vital ingredient in DevOps, enabling efficiency and automation.
-By mastering Bash scripting, you can streamline tasks, increase productivity, and empower your team to focus on more strategic initiatives.
-Let's dive deeper into scripts and learn how to write them."
+By mastering Bash scripting, you can streamline tasks, increase productivity, and empower your team to focus on more strategic initiatives."
 isFeatured: false
 ---